C

 USB_ETHERNET_PROTOCOL=cdcecm

-Connect the target to host with a USB cable.
-After changing the above file restart the target device.
+- Connect the target to host with a USB cable.
+After editing the above file restart the target device.

 In case of problems, see Troubleshooting.